feyil/Image-Filtering-Implementations/README.md

 * (*)README.md file uses some parts of the official Homework Doc to better express the purpose of the Homework.

-* All solutions implemented on top of base code.
+* All solutions implemented on top of the base code.

 ### Problem*